Satvik-Katochh/8byte-final/docs/ALGORITHM_REPORT.md

-# Elevator System Simulation & Optimization - Comprehensive Algorithm Report
+# Elevator System Simulation & Optimization - Algorithm Report

 ## Executive Summary

-This report presents a **comprehensive analysis** of our **Hybrid Aggressive** elevator scheduling algorithm that achieved **63.3% completion rate** (38/60 requests) in our simulation, successfully meeting the 60%+ target.
-Our algorithm represents a **significant advancement** over traditional approaches by combining multiple optimization strategies while maintaining excellent user experience.
+This report presents an analysis of our **Hybrid Aggressive** elevator scheduling algorithm implementation.
+Our algorithm combines multiple optimization strategies to balance efficiency with user experience.
+The system successfully measures and displays real-time performance metrics including completion rates, wait times, and travel times.

 ## 🎯 What We Built & Why It Matters